 Letting go of someone you love is not an easy task.
 But through practices that focus on caring for your mental and emotional health, you can begin to evolve and shift your focus from what was lost to a happier and more empowered version of yourself.

 Give yourself the time, space, support, and love necessary to heal after a harrowing experience like the end of a significant relationship.
-By practicing these simple strategies, you’ll be able to move forward with your life happier, healthier, stronger than before!
+By practicing these simple strategies, you’ll be able to move forward with your life happier, healthier, and stronger than before!

 Are you looking for a bit more guidance and practical support?
 Check out our ONLINE COURSE FOR HEALING HEARTBREAK with compassion and self-care!